ISU-DataScienceClub/Resources/README.md

 #### Optimization/Mathematical Programming
 Once you have a general form for a mathematical model (perhaps with some unspecified parameters), you'll then want to know how to nail down the best one.
 Any time you need to find the "best" thing, you have an optimization problem.
-Know what linear and convex optimization problems are, and why they're nice, basic iterative optimization algorithms, etc.
+Know what linear and convex optimization problems are, and why they're nice, basic iterative optimization algorithms, etc. This is the least important of the four core math topics listed here.
 - [Here](https://web.stanford.edu/~boyd/cvxbook/) is a free, popular book on convex optimization.
 This is overkill for most data scientists.